nicosmash/Universities/IMT_Ales_Promo_2.md

 ## 📢 Rating :
 * Exam (50%) QCM with about 100 questions
-* Report (40%) Create a report for all VM and oral presentation
+* Report (40%) Create a report for all VM with screenshots, and oral presentation
-* Report (10%) Create a report for all TryHackMe challenges listed bellow the planning a little explanation of what you did with screenshots
+* Report (10%) Create a report for all TryHackMe challenges listed bellow
     * Nmap : https://tryhackme.com/room/furthernmap
     * Burp : https://tryhackme.com/room/burpsuitebasics
     * SQLmap : https://tryhackme.com/room/sqlmap